Music A Level

 |Campus||English Bridge Campus|

-Recent alumni have gone on to study at the UK’s most prestigious conservatoires (RNCM, RAM, Guildhall, LSM), universities (Durham, Cambridge, Bristol, Manchester), and popular music Institutes (BIMM, ICMP.)
-Previous students have also gained places in the National Youth Orchestra.
+Recent alumni have gone on to study at the UK’s most prestigious conservatoires (including RNCM, RCM, Guildhall, LSM), universities (including Durham, Cambridge, Bristol, Manchester) and popular music institutes (BIMM, ICMP).
+Previous students have gained places in the National Youth Orchestra.